 [MSNBC, Hardball, 2/2/10]

-FRC, suggesting that gay people are harmful to society, wants President Obama and the U.S. government to stop advocating against the archaic criminal punishment of LGBT people around the world, and quit “forc[ing] acceptance of the world's gays and lesbians.”
-There are millions of LGBT people around the world who live in fear and isolation under the rule of governments that criminalize their very identities, often with harsh prison sentences – or worse.
-FRC thinks it’s wrong for U.S. government to use its power and influence to champion LGBT equality abroad, suggesting, “Our global neighbors have the freedom to believe that homosexuality is wrong--just as they have the freedom to legislate against any behavior they think is harmful to society.”
+FRC, suggesting that gay people are harmful to society, wants President Obama and the U.S. government to stop advocating against the archaic criminal punishment of LGBTQ people around the world, and quit “forc[ing] acceptance of the world's gays and lesbians.”
+There are millions of LGBTQ people around the world who live in fear and isolation under the rule of governments that criminalize their very identities, often with harsh prison sentences – or worse.
+FRC thinks it’s wrong for U.S. government to use its power and influence to champion LGBTQ equality abroad, suggesting, “Our global neighbors have the freedom to believe that homosexuality is wrong--just as they have the freedom to legislate against any behavior they think is harmful to society.”

 FRC Said Other Countries “Have the Freedom To Believe Homosexuality Is Wrong—Just As They Have the Freedom To Legislate Against Any Behavior They Think Is Harmful To Society.”
 FRC opposed the State Department issuing a joint statement in the UN’s Human Rights Council opposing the criminalizing of homosexuality because it would force acceptance of homosexuality on foreign nations.
 According to a press release from FRC, “As he looks on from South America, the President put troops on the ground today for a meeting of the U.N.'s Human Rights Council, where his diplomats plan to strong-arm other countries into embracing homosexuality.
 In a major U-turn from the Bush years, the Obama administration is actually initiating an "anti-discrimination" resolution to force acceptance of the world's gays and lesbians….We've seen this similar approach with respect to abortion, where countries like the U.S. have tried to insinuate a "right" under international law where there is none.
 Our global neighbors have the freedom to believe that homosexuality is wrong--just as they have the freedom to legislate against any behavior they think is harmful to society.
 That freedom--and their very sovereignty--would be threatened by this effort.”
 [Right Wing Watch, 3/23/11]

-FRC Prayed For Countries To Resist U.S. Efforts To Decriminalize LGBT Rights Abroad in Africa And Called Efforts Against Anti-Sodomy Laws ‘Coercion’ By Obama Administration.
-As noted by Right Wing Watch, FRC’s prayer target list included a prayer for other nations to withstand U.S. “coercion” and continue to resist LGBT rights.
+FRC Prayed For Countries To Resist U.S. Efforts To Decriminalize LGBTQ Rights Abroad in Africa And Called Efforts Against Anti-Sodomy Laws ‘Coercion’ By Obama Administration.
+As noted by Right Wing Watch, FRC’s prayer target list included a prayer for other nations to withstand U.S. “coercion” and continue to resist LGBTQ rights.
 FRC said “African nations are warring to contain homosexuality's spread because it is morally taboo, and has had a devastating impact upon Africans.
 Two thirds of all reported AIDS cases world-wide (24 of 36 million) have been in Sub-Saharan Africa.
 Amid this, the Obama administration is pushing homosexuality, using taxpayer dollars.
 Malawi's U.N.
 Ambassador says the administration threatened to withhold $350 million in aid to his tiny, poor, mostly Christian nation, ‘if his government would not strike down its sodomy laws.’
 Malawi's legislature succumbed within days.
 Meanwhile, last fall, 85 governments signed a pro-homosexual petition at the UN, but regional groups representing more than eighty countries condemned it openly.
 The U.S. government has become the chief player in efforts to promote homosexuality and homosexual rights overseas (see Obama's Obsession).
-May God restrain the Obama administration from promoting the LGBT agenda at home and abroad.
+May God restrain the Obama administration from promoting the LGBTQ agenda at home and abroad.
 May He give targeted nations courage to withstand U.S. coercion!”
 [Right Wing Watch, 7/7/11]

-FRC claims that LGBT activists “work to normalize sex with boys,” seek to “abolish all age of consent laws and to eventually recognize pedophiles as the ‘prophets’ of a new sexual order” – these lies are just a few of the many reasons the Southern Poverty Law Center classifies them a Hate Group.
+FRC claims that LGBTQ activists “work to normalize sex with boys,” seek to “abolish all age of consent laws and to eventually recognize pedophiles as the ‘prophets’ of a new sexual order” – these lies are just a few of the many reasons the Southern Poverty Law Center classifies them a Hate Group.

 FRC Has Said Gay Activists “Work To Normalize Sex With Boys” And “Recognize Peophiles As ‘Prophets’ Of A New Sexual Order.”
 According to the Southern Poverty Law Center, “[FRC and AFA] are also among the chief purveyors of lies about LGBT people.
 They have both regularly pumped out propaganda asserting that gay men molest children at far higher rates than their heterosexual counterparts — a claim that has been debunked by virtually all the recognized scientific authorities in the field.
 The FRC has claimed that gay activists ‘work to normalize sex with boys,’ seek to ‘abolish all age of consent laws and to eventually recognize pedophiles as the ‘prophets’ of a new sexual order,’ and support anti-bullying programs solely in order to promote homosexuality.”
 [Southern Poverty Law Center, 10/11, Accessed 9/2/14]